 The height and width of a tablet is generally determined by the size of display used by the tablet.
 This matters to the user as it determines how portable the device is as well as how easy it is to hold in various orientations.
 This also will determine how easy it is to carry around in a jacket, handbag or backpack.
 For the most part, tablets are not something that will fit in one's pocket like a phone or similarly sized media player.

 The aspect ratio of the height and width are also another thing to consider.
 A tablet that is really wide in landscape mode may be more beneficial for those who want to use a tablet primarily as a portable video player.
 A more balanced height to width ratio is typically better for those that want to use the tablet like an e-reader as it provides a more comfortable way to hold it in portrait mode similar to a book.

 Thickness And Contour

-Of the various dimensions for a tablet, the thickness is probably one of the most important of them.
-This plays an important role in how easy it is to hold the device.
+Of the various dimensions for a tablet, the thickness is probably the most important.
+This determines how easy it is to hold the device.
 A thicker tablet will generally be more difficult to hold in one hand compared to a thin tablet.
 Even though a tablet may be thick, it may actually be easier to hold than a thinner one.
 This has to do with the contours of the case itself.
 A properly tapered edge may conform better to ones hand than a squared edge tablet.
 Because of this, it is best to always handle a tablet before buying.